zoph-io/url-shortener/README.md

 ## 🧠 Rationale

-This _yet another url-shortener_, is the one I'm using for [AWS Security Digest Newsletter](https://awssecuritydigest.com) to count clic rate from readers.
+This _yet another url-shortener_, is the one I'm using for [AWS Security Digest Newsletter](https://awssecuritydigest.com) to track click rate from readers.

-I wasn't able to find an existing solution that match my needs so I crafted my own, another excuse to learn something new.
+I wasn't able to find an existing solution that match my needs so I crafted my own version, another excuse to learn something new 🤓.

 Try out this AWS serverless url-shortener for your own usage and see the benefits it can bring.